 On July 23, Microsoft took the wraps off of the first-ever Halo Infinite campaign gameplay in a blistering 9-minute premiere video.
 After crash landing with the mysterious new male companion we met in previous trailers, Chief can be seen exploring a familiar-looking Halo ring while taking down classic enemies such as Grunts and Brutes.

 Here's the big twist: Halo is now open-world.
 We can see the player open a map and set waypoints, suggesting that there will be much more to do in Infinite than in a traditional Halo campaign.
 In face, 343 says the Infinite game world is more than twice the size of that of Halo 4 and 5 combined.

 The rest of the gameplay trailer looks both familiar and fresh.
 Chief can be seen using classic weapons such as the assault rifle, battle rifle and plasma grenade, and drives around in a Warthog for a good chunk of time.
-These iconic parts of the Halo formula will be joined by new abilities, including a grapple hook that Chief can use to both explore and get closer to enemies with.
+These iconic parts of the Halo formula will be joined by new abilities, including a grappling hook that Chief can use to both explore and get closer to enemies.
 We also see Master Chief drop deployable cover, hinting at ability pickups in the vein of Halo 3.